Cowboys and Dolphins each seek to cement contender status with win on Sunday

 CHILDHOOD TEAM

-Tagovailoa will face the team he grew up loving for the first time on Sunday.
+Tagovailoa on Sunday will for the first time face the team he grew up loving.
 Although his whole family rooted for the Cowboys, Tagovailoa said everyone is a Dolphins fan now.
 Still, he's excited to face the team he watched as a child in Hawaii.

 “It’s going to be cool for the moment, just being able to see the star,” Tagovailoa said.
 “Being able to see those guys in their jerseys.
 Some of the guys that are playing, I used to watch them while I was in high school playing high school football.
 And now I get to play against some of the guys on their team."